12 min

 The visitor bracelet Sophia wears throughout her visit to Semaphore Animation Studios.

 Tiles representing some Semaphore movie concepts.
 The first two are meant to represent alternate versions of Toy Story and Brave.
 The third is a movie about birds.
 The next four concepts come directly from Cameo’s script: a girl and her pig, a romantic comedy between a mongoose and a cobra, a submarine on Mars, and ghost octopus in space (some were supposed to be duds).
-The last concept is a nod to The Triassic, the original title for the film that inspired the main character to become an animator.
+The last concept is a nod to The Triassic, mentioned in the original short story as the film that inspired Sophia to become an animator.
 Cameo changed the name of the movie to Mythos when she discovered there was dragon-themed footage freely available for common use, which meant we didn’t have to invent or license dinosaur-themed footage to use in the theater scene.

-As we were working on the film, we would refer to Semaphore Animation Studios as “the PIXAR” of their world.
-In other words, Semaphore is that world’s most beloved animation studio, and has a seemingly unending string of major animated hits.
+When developing the film, we would refer to Semaphore Animation Studios as “the PIXAR” of their world.
+The implication was that Semaphore was that world’s most beloved animation studio, with a seemingly unending string of major animated hits.

 Of course, the idea wasn't to rag on PIXAR.
-We simply wanted to underscore the horror and sense of betrayal towards the end of the film.
+We simply wanted to underscore the horror and sense of betrayal that eventually emerges.

 Post-production is the period after you’ve shot all your footage and you’re ready to start editing, do your color correction, and add any special effects.
 Real Artists has a lot of scenes with a variety of effects and motion graphic overlays.